-The promenade keeps things lively too, with entertaining street performers, especially on weekends (permits required, so the bar tends to be set higher here than just your average street-corner act).
+The promenade keeps things lively too, with entertaining street performers, especially on weekends (permits required, so the bar tends to be higher here than just your average street-corner act).

 For another slice of heavenly shopping, stroll along Montana Avenue downtown.
-If you’re into flea markets, make a beeline to Rachel Ashwell Shabby Chic Couture.
+If you’re into flea markets, beeline to Rachel Ashwell Shabby Chic Couture.
 Get your skin “mapped” during a spoil-yourself facial at Dermalogica.
 And find ultra-hip outfits at Jill Roberts and a flurry of other designer boutiques.

 Take a stroll along Santa Monica’s signature pier at sunset, that enormous sun sinking into the Pacific, and you'll probably wonder if it can get much better than this.
 But wait; it can.
 Right here.
 First, there’s an amusement park—perched right on the pier—called Pacific Park, with not-too-scary roller coasters and classic carnival rides that make a nice mix even for little ones.
 Then there are incomparable views from the top of the pier’s solar-powered Ferris wheel.
 On weekends, you can join free historical walking tours to learn more about the pier, which dates back to 1909.
 And then there are those simple pleasures—a creamy thick milkshake or a simple necklace of seashells, at snack shacks and trinket shops lining the pier.
 And there are the local fishermen adding colour to the scene; hang out for a while and you’re bound to hear some good yarns and watch some slippery fish reeled in.
 Find out what those fish might be by heading under the pier (directly below the turn-of-the-century wooden carousel), to the inviting Santa Monica Pier Aquarium, with some 100 species of fish and aquatic animals, and lots of family-friendly educational displays.